sobjornstad/dreamdir/README.md

 As seen in the above example, sometimes you will probably want to merge two tags together, or change the name of a tag.
 This can be a real pain manually and make you question the wisdom of using plain text files instead of a database.
 But never fear, `header-replace` comes to the rescue.

-First we should make sure that we have the right search expression to find the tag that’s wrong (`Regents`).
+First we may wish to make sure that we have the right search expression to find the tag that’s wrong (`Regents`).
 The form of search expression we use with `dr find tagged` and `dr header-replace` is an *hregex*, the precise definition of which can be found in the online help (`dr help search`).
 For now, we just need to know that we can match the beginning and the end of a tag with `^` and `$` (the beginning- and end-of-line anchors in standard regexes).
 Thus:

     $ dr dump-headers tagged Places '^Regents$'
     Id:	01121